 Note: Primary materials such as quotes from historical figures and photographs of historical events can be found in secondary sources and used effectively in history fair projects.
-However, these are not considered primary sources.
-For more information on finding and using primary sources, visit the National History Day Web page at Research Roadmap.
+However, these are not considered primary sources until the researcher has interacted with the original source of the quote or photograph.

 Secondary sources are usually published books or articles by authors who were not eyewitnesses to or participants in the historical event or period.
 These writers base their interpretation on primary sources, research, and study.
 Secondary sources provide context for a historical event.
 For example, history textbooks and other history books about a particular topic are secondary sources.
 Other secondary sources include biographies, newspaper retrospectives, and reference books such as encyclopedias.
 This definition also applies to secondary sources found on the Internet, such as study and curriculum guides, blogs, and Wikipedia.